xinmu01/Applied_Regression_Model_Notre_Dame_Class/README.md

-# Applied_Regression_Model_Notre_Dame_Class
+# Notre Dame Statistics Courses
-This repo contains all the R codes associated with the Applied Regression Model class at University of Notre Dame.
+This repo contains all the codes for the Statistics courses I have taken at University of Notre Dame.